jananithangavel/ei-performance/Instances/JmeterInstance/README.md

 2. Add instance hostname in to /etc/hosts

-3. Add server in to a folder (Ex: ~/key) and give permission as "chmod +x keyFile"
+3. Add server key in to a folder (Ex: ~/key) and give permission as "chmod 600 keyFile"

 4. Edit config file with respective IPs.
 Give file path to key file.